THE INVASION reached no 2 in both Kindle SF and Kindle Horror and has sold over 20,000 copies.

 I more or less stopped reading Science Fiction round about then, but I never stopped watching, especially after Star Wars gave the visual genre a huge push forward.
 I re-discovered the '50s classics after the advent of the VCR and quickly built a huge collection of movies, many of which I still watch avidly.

-Which brings me, in a long winded manner, to the novella, The Invasion.
+Which brings me, in a long winded manner, to The Invasion.
 Invasions, and the resulting carnage, have always loomed big in my favorites of the genre, through War of the Worlds, Earth vs Flying Saucers, the original V series and even the spectacular failure of Independence Day.
 Neil Jackson asked me if I was interested in writing a four-part serial, and laid out a basic timeline.
 I ran with it, and soon discovered that I had a story to tell.

 To regresss slightly, another part of my early reading, and the one that united my Science Fiction reading with my horror reading, was the works of H P Lovecraft.
 I realised that the Invasion in my story would have Lovecraftian antecedents, in that it would come from space, and be completely uncaring of the doings of the human race.
 My training as a biologist also made me realise that aliens should be -really- alien, not just simulcra of pre-existing terrestrial forms.
 Once I had that in my mind, it didn't take much to come up with a "color out of space" that would engulf the planet.